pathunstrom/resume/software-engineering/resume.md

+\pagenumbering{gobble}
 # Piper Thunstrom

 Software Engineer

 pathunstrom@gmail.com - (360) 951 4967 -
 [github](https://github.com/pathunstrom): https://github.com/pathunstrom

 ### Web Platforms

-**Senior Software Engineer** at *YipitData* from 2021 to present.
+**Senior Software Engineer** at *YipitData* from 2021 to 2023.
 Senior with direct responsibility for our analyst facing internal tooling on the Publishing team.
 Increased the functionality of our automated deliverable pipeline by designing new parameterized queries to support growth rate analysis supporting multiple metrics and time deltas.
-Redesigned based query templating engine to improve performance (50% final run time compared to previous), and work with PrestoDB based limitations around query string limit and query stage limit.
+Redesigned base query templating engine to improve performance (50% final run time compared to previous), and work with PrestoDB based limitations around query string limit and query stage limit.
 More than doubled the amount of data we could query at once.